AndyA/jsonpath-lifter/README.md

 ## Rules

 A lifter is a set of rules that are applied one after another to an input document to produce an output document.
-Each rule is an object that may contain the following properties.
+Each rule is either a function with the signature `f(inDoc, outDoc, $)` or an object that may contain the following properties.

 Property | Meaning
 ---------|--------